 Francois Spiero then joined CNES in 1997 and became a member of the French delegation to ESA.
 In 2004, he was appointed Manager of Human Spaceflight and Exploration at CNES.
 In that capacity, Francois Spiero dealt with ISS and astronaut affairs, parabolic flights and human exploration.
 He chaired various European and international committees, such as ESA’s Exploration and Utilisation Board, the International Space Life Sciences Working Group and the Science Working Group of the International Space Exploration Coordination Group.
 He was also the CNES Programme Manager of the French astronaut’s mission on board the ISS in 2016-2017.

-After that mission, Francois Spiero became in mid-2017 the CNES Strategic Roadmaps Manager.
-He is currently working on key features of future space activities, such as the impact of artificial intelligence and bio-inspiration.
-He is also chairing a group reflecting on future human settlements on the Moon and Mars.
+After that mission, Francois Spiero got involved in the fields of innovation and anticipation and eventually became the CNES Strategic Foresight Manager.
+He is currently in charge of the ‘Space Foresight Observatory’ related to long-term space activities, with a particular focus on future human settlements on the Moon and Mars.